 Q: As noted above, we are only considering here those individuals who have not had their records re-instated or reactivated after a determination of non-citizen status.
 We do not have enough information to determine how or why some records were first determined to be non-citizen, canceled and then subsequently re-instated.
 One potential area of concern is determining whether or not registrants might be falsely or errantly claiming to not be a citizen on official documents in order to be excused from jury duty, for example, and then work to re-instate their voting status once those documents percolate through the system to ELECT and are flagged for removal.
 This is a wholly separate but serious issue, as making false claims on official documents is itself a punishable offense.

 Q: What procedures, processes and technical solutions are in place to prevent current or future registration and casting of ballots by non-citizens?
-This is especially pertinent given the current state of the flow of illegal immigrants crossing our national borders.
+This is especially pertinent given the recent state of the flow of illegal immigrants crossing our national borders.
 According to a recent report by Yahoo Finance, VA is one of the top 30 destinations for illegal migrants, with both Loudoun County and Fairfax making the list.

 Q: Why have none of the identified non-citizens who also cast ballots been investigated or prosecuted under VA Code 24.2-1004?
 As the identification of these ballots comes directly from looking at the official records produced by ELECT, it seems prudent for these to be forwarded by ELECT to the AG’s office with a recommendation to investigate and prosecute.
 Yet our FOIA request to the VA AG’s office inquiring as to any records associated with these types of investigations or prosecutions produced a “no relevant records exist” response.
 And since we submitted this information to the AG’s office, there has been no follow up.

 Additionally, this evidence which is derived from only official state records, directly contradicts multiple news media reports and attestations that non-citizen voting is a “Myth”, and that non-citizen voting happens “almost never”.
-If the data from ELECT is accurate, then there are at least 1,117 ballots that have been cast by non-citizen voters just since 2019.
+If the data from ELECT is accurate, then there are at least 1,775 ballots that have been cast by non-citizen voters just since 2019.
 Now, that is still very infrequent, but it is not “almost never.”
 It is a legitimate concern … and these discoveries are only the registrations that have been found and removed from the voter roles by ELECT and that we can observe in the data.
 We do not know how many exist that we do not know about.

 It should be reiterated that these are only the records that we can observe given our data repository, and how often we can realistically purchase and acquire voter history and voter registration information.
 It is therefore likely that this represents a significant undercount of the occurrences of non-citizen voters and non-citizen voting.